 Both Wix and Squarespace offer features that boost your creative control.
-Squarespace on the other hand, is slightly better than Wix for many reasons.
+On the other hand, Squarespace is slightly better than Wix for many reasons.
 The reasons are analyzed below.

 Although Squarespace doesn’t have a wide array of template options like Wix, its limited templates are sophisticated and professional-looking.

 In addition, Squarespace allows you to switch your website’s template without losing your content – a feature that is impossible in Wix.